Katie Uhlaender: Career

-Uhlaender won the women's Skeleton World Cup title twice (2006-7, 2007-8).
-She also finished sixth in the women's skeleton event at the 2006 Winter Olympics in Turin.
-She earned a medical waiver to compete in the 2009-10 Skeleton World Cup season following surgery in the wake of an April 2009 snowmobile accident where Uhelander shattered her kneecap.
-She then broke it again in August 2009 (having a total of four surgeries).
-She qualified for the 2010 Winter Olympics in Vancouver, where she finished 11th.
-She then had another surgery (microfracture labral repair by Dr Phillipon at Steadman Hawkins).
-On January 18, 2014, Uhlaender was named to the 2014 Olympic team.
+Uhlaender won the women's Skeleton World Cup title twice (2006-7, 2007-8), and has won 27 career World Cup medals, including 11 gold medals.
+She finished sixth in the women's skeleton event at the 2006 Winter Olympics in Turin and the 2022 Winter Olympics in Beijing; with a controversial 4th place finish in the 2014 Olympics in Sochi.
+Following an April 2009 snowmobile accident in which she shattered her kneecap, six weeks after the death of her father, Uhlaender qualified for the 2010 Winter Olympics in Vancouver, where she finished 11th.
+On January 18, 2014, Uhlaender was named to the 2014 U.S. Olympic skeleton team.
 She placed fourth at the 2014 Olympics, missing out on a medal by .04 seconds.

-Uhlaender has also participated in weightlifting competitions.
-The 2012 U.S. Olympic trials were just the third meet of her weightlifting career, but she did not make the team.
-She took the 2014-15 season off from skeleton and gave up on weightlifting to get healthy.
-She participated in track cycling, attempting to be a starter in the women's team sprint.
-She posted her best one-lap time of 20.7 at Senior Nationals 2015.
+Uhlaender also competed in 2012 Olympic trials for weightlifting and won the 2018 National Championship for the team sprint in track cycling during breaks from skeleton competition.

-Uhlaender was named, along with Kendall Wesenberg, to represent the U.S. in women's skeleton at the 2018 Winter Olympics in Pyeongchang.
+Uhlaender was named to the U.S. in women's skeleton team at the 2018 Winter Olympics in Pyeongchang.

 In July 2018, Uhlaender testified before the U.S. Helsinki Commission in Washington, DC, on the subject of doping in sports.
 She was on a panel alongside Travis Tygart, CEO of the U.S. Anti-Doping Administration, Jim Walden, the attorney for Russian whistleblower Dr. Grigory Rodchenkov, and Yuliya Stepanova, a former Russian track star turned whistleblower.
 Uhlaender told the body that she felt she was twice unfairly denied an Olympic medal.
 The loss "erased the meaning of sport and the Olympics as I knew it."

+In January 2026, Uhlaender won an IBSF North American Cup race in Lake Placid during Olympic qualification.
+Two days before the race, four Canadian athletes — 80% of the Canadian team — were withdrawn, reducing the field size and lowering the points available for Olympic qualification.
+Uhlaender and five other nations challenged the withdrawals before the IBSF Appeals Tribunal, arguing that the actions unfairly impacted Olympic qualification standings.
+The Tribunal found that the withdrawals were “intentional and directed to reducing the points available to athletes.”
+This conduct violated the Olympic Movement Code on the Prevention of the Manipulation of Competitions, but the Tribunal concluded that it lacked authority to alter the race results or ranking points.
+Uhlaender and the five other nations later appealed to the Court of Arbitration for Sport (CAS), Ad Hoc Division, which dismissed the appeal for lack of jurisdiction because it fell outside the applicable Olympic filing window.